 - An eye disease that results in continued deterioration of your vision and thinning of your cornea, such as keratoconus.
 In fact, if keratoconus runs in your family, even if you don't have it, be very cautious about elective eye surgery.

 - Inflammation, such as keratitis or uveitis; and infection, such as herpes simplex.

 - Eye injuries or eyelid disorders.

 - Dry eyes.
 It is important to know that if you have dry eyes, LASIK surgery may make the condition worse.

 - Large pupils.
 If your pupils are large, especially in dim light, LASIK may not be appropriate.
 Surgery may result in debilitating symptoms such as glare, halos, starbursts and ghost images.

 - Glaucoma.
 The surgical procedure can raise your eye pressure, which can make glaucoma worse.

 You might also rethink having LASIK surgery if:

-- You have severe nearsightedness.
-If you're nearsighted and have been diagnosed with a high refractive error, the possible benefits of LASIK surgery may not justify the risks.
+- You have severe nearsightedness or have been diagnosed with a high refractive error.
+The possible benefits of LASIK surgery may not justify the risks.